phluid61/internet-drafts/http2-nak-frame/draft.md

-An endpoint that receives a DROPPED\_FRAME frame ought to take it as an indication that the extension is not supported by the peer, and MAY subsequently choose to not send further frames of that type or to enter into extension negotiations with the peer.
+An endpoint that receives a DROPPED\_FRAME frame ought to take it as an indication that the extension is not supported by the peer, and MAY subsequently choose to not send further frames of that type to or to enter into extension negotiations with the peer.

+DROPPED\_FRAME frames are not associated with any individual stream.
+If a DROPPED\_FRAME frame is received with a stream identifier field value other than 0x0, the recipient MUST respond with a connection error ({{RFC7540}}, Section 5.4.1) of type PROTOCOL\_ERROR.

+Receipt of a DROPPED\_FRAME frame with a length field value other than 1 MUST be treated as a connection error ({{RFC7540}}, Section 5.4.1) of type FRAME\_SIZE\_ERROR.

 <!--